 The Los Angeles Housing Law Project (Project) sponsored Assembly Bill 1559 to address welfare exemption abuse and misuse that permitted the owners of substandard housing properties to obtain a property tax exemption.
 In the course of investigating various substandard housing properties, this organization discovered that some properties were receiving the exemption under the provision that permits the property to qualify solely on the basis that the rents were low and the residents were low-income households.
 It was alleged that substandard housing owners were partnering with nonprofit organizations in a limited partnership as a ruse to obtain the welfare exemption or were themselves creating non-profit organizations.
-Presumably, the rationale for limiting the exemption to properties subject to some level of government oversight, ensuring quality housing for the tenants and preventing creative property owners from obtaining the exemption to avoid paying any property tax.
+Presumably, the rationale for limiting the exemption to properties financed with tax-exempt bonds, government loans, or grants was that these properties would be subject to some level of government oversight, ensuring quality housing for the tenants and preventing creative property owners from obtaining the exemption to avoid paying any property tax.